achiveIt/JuriDocs/README.md

 ### Password Reset and Account Recovery
 - User can reset their password by clicking on changePassword button.
 - User can also recover their account in case of forgetting password.
-They need to enter the email accosiated with JuriDocs and a account recovery mail will be send to them.
+They need to enter the email associated with JuriDocs and a account recovery mail will be send to them.
 - Secure reset link expires after 10 minutes.

 ### PDF Management